linjing-lab/linjing-lab/README.md

 - 🏀 I'm good at playing basketball, maybe a good scorer.
 - 📚 My personal bookshelf is [here], which is a subset (or superset) of my knowledge hierarchy.
-- ✍ I have gained more than 260 followers on my [blog] so far.
+- ✍ I have gained more than 260 followers on my [blog] so far, contact me on [Linkedin].
-- ✅ I'm building a data analysis system as the originator of [Polars] Chinese Community.
+- 💭 I'm building a data analysis system as the originator of [Polars] Chinese Community.

 [Wuhan University of Technology]: https://whut.edu.cn/
 [library]: https://github.com/linjing-lab/optimtool